Sin and Salvation in Baptist Town

 Artist Talk : Friday, July 13 | 5:00 PM

 Matt Eich will exhibit in Washington DC at George Washington University's Gallery 102.
 This solo-exhibition is part of the institution's Summer Solo Series, which focuses on contemporary artists.
 Eich will present work from the second chapter of The Invisible Yoke: Sin and Salvation in Baptist Town.
 Baptist Town was established in tandem with the growth of the local cotton industry, and is one of Greenwood, Mississippi's oldest African American neighborhoods.
-The series considers the legacy of race on daily life, and documents a community’s response and grief following the shooting death of a young man from the Baptist Town neighborhood in Greenwood, Mississippi.
+The series considers the legacy of race on daily life, and documents a community’s response and grief following the shooting death of a young man from the Baptist Town neighborhood of Greenwood, Mississippi.

 I seek to engage a historically divided community in a dialogue about present race-relations in the American South.
 We must acknowledge that the legacies of racism and segregation continue to impact people throughout our country economically and culturally, in persistent and often pernicious ways. - Matt Eich